mircea-pavel-anton/hugo-theme-chirpy/content/post/2019-08-09-getting-started/index.en.md

 ### Customizing Static Assets

-Static assets configuration was introduced in version `5.1.0`.
-The CDN of the static assets is defined in {{< markdown/filepath src="_data/origin/cors.ymll">}}.
+The CDN of the static assets is defined in {{< markdown/filepath src="data/origin/cors.yaml">}}.
 You can replace some of them based on the network conditions in the region where your website is published.

-If you prefer to self-host the static assets, refer to the [_chirpy-static-assets_](https://github.com/cotes2020/chirpy-static-assets#readme) repository.
+If you prefer to self-host the static assets, modify {{< markdown/filepath src="config/_default/params.toml">}} and turn `self_host` on.
+The static files are from [geekifan/chirpy-static-assets](https://github.com/geekifan/chirpy-static-assets#readme) which is a fork of [cotes2020/chirpy-static-assets](https://github.com/cotes2020/chirpy-static-assets#readme) with minimal changes to make it work with hugo.

 ## Deployment